-Throughout COVID, our counsellors and Learner Advisors have adapted their services to online delivery.
-All counselling sessions are currently delivered online and we have seen an increase in engagement from students using this model.
-Our Learner Advisors have been contacting care experienced and vulnerable students known to their service through periods of lockdown to make sure that students are supported and appropriate interventions are made.
-We have also developed and purchased various workshops, including 'Managing Anxiety' and 'Mindfulness', to be delivered to groups of students who are struggling with their mental health.
+Throughout COVID, our counsellors and Support and Guidance Advisors have adapted their services to a blended delivery model.
+All counselling sessions are currently delivered online but we can also meet students in person if required.
+We have seen an increase in engagement from students using this model.
+Our Support and Guidance Advisors have continued to deliver an enhanced support offering to our care experienced and vulnerable students to these students are supported and appropriate interventions are made.
+We have also developed and purchased various workshops, including 'Sleep Hygiene', 'Exam Anxiety' and 'Cyber Wellbeing' to be delivered to groups of students who are struggling with their mental health.
 These have been well subscribed and we continue to deliver these on an ongoing basis.